Rishi Sunak gets a respite after UK lawmakers vote in favor of the Rwanda migration bill

 “It’s built on sand.
 It isn’t going to work,” he said.

-But legislators on the party’s authoritarian wing think the legislation is too mild because it leaves migrants some legal routes to challenge deportation, both in U.K. courts and at the European Court of Human Rights.
-They plan to try to amend the bill to toughen it when it returns to Parliament early next year.

-Tuesday’s victory buys Sunak some breathing space, though weeks of wrangling and more votes in Parliament lie ahead before the bill can become law.

-Defeat could have spurred restive colleagues, worried the party is headed for electoral defeat, to throw the dice on a change of leader.
+Defeat on Tuesday would have been a severe blow for Sunak, and could have spurred restive colleagues, worried the party is headed for electoral defeat, to throw the dice on a change of leader.
 Under party rules, Sunak will face a no-confidence vote if 53 lawmakers — 15% of the Conservative total — call for one.

 Others argue that it would be disastrous to remove yet another prime minister without a national election.
 Sunak is the third Conservative prime minister since the last election in 2019, after the party ejected both Boris Johnson and his successor, Liz Truss.